DSLsofMath/DSLsofMath/Course2016.md

 News
 ----

+2016-03-09: Update on a question posed today - a mathematics handbook would be acceptable as the textbook you bring to the exam.

 2016-03-09: Thank you all for the session today.
 We covered the two first questions of the practice exam; we will continue with the remaining two tomorrow during the second half of the exercise session,